 The increase in ECLs of the portfolio was driven by an increase in the gross size of the portfolio and movements between stages as a result of increases in credit risk and a deterioration in economic conditions.
-Further analysis of economic factors is outlined in note 36.1.2.
+Further analysis of economic factors is outlined in note 35.1.2.

-At 31 December 2019 and 2018 the estimated fair value of loans and advances to customers approximates it carrying value.
-Refer to note 33.
+At 31 December 2020 and 2019 the estimated fair value of loans and advances to customers approximates it carrying value.
+Refer to note 32.

-Maturity analysis of loans and advances to customers are disclosed in note 35.
+Maturity analysis of loans and advances to customers are disclosed in note 34.

-Credit, currency and interest rate analyses of loans and advances to customers are disclosed in note 36.
-The information on related party balances is disclosed in note 32.
+Credit, currency and interest rate analyses of loans and advances to customers are disclosed in note 35.
+The information on transactions with related party balances is disclosed in note 31.